 PIs must submit Personnel Activity Reports (PARs) that reflect the workload percent distribution during the reporting period derived from personnel action forms.
 PARs are generated by the Office of Research at the end of each six-month period.
 Failure to complete and certify PARs correctly could result in audit findings and/or loss of funds to the university.

-A budget adjustment will need to be requested.
+A budget amendment will need to be requested.

-The process is different for fixed price and cost reimbursable awards; also, some awards may need prior written approval from the sponsor.
-Submitting a budget adjustment does not add funds to the overall award amount; if this is necessary, a supplemental request would need to be submitted to the sponsor through the Office of Research research administrator.
+The process is different for fixed price and cost reimbursable awards, but the budget amendment form will need to be filled out for both.
+Also, some awards may need prior written approval from the sponsor.
+Submitting a budget amendment does not add funds to the overall award amount; if this is necessary, a supplemental request would need to be submitted to the sponsor through the Office of Research research administrator.

 - Cost reimbursable award: UNO invoices the sponsor based on the actual expenses charged to the award by the PI.
 UNO will only receive the full award amount if allowable expenses are posted equaling the full award.